DJBarnes/django-adminlte2-pdq/docs/source/menu/building_blocks.rst

 .. warning::

-    This key is generally reserved for providing external urls.
+    This key is generally reserved for providing external URLs.

-    When defining internal urls, it is **strongly** recommended that you avoid this key and instead, use the node's route key.
+    When defining internal URLs, it is **strongly** recommended that you avoid this key and instead, use the node's route key.

 .. note::

-    If you decide to use the url key, you must still provide the route key with a value of ``"#"`` as well since the sidebar is expecting that every node will have a route key.
+    If you decide to use the ``url`` key, you must still provide the route key with a value of ``"#"`` as well since the sidebar is expecting that every node will have a route key.